-Serious problems like bullying, harassment, discrimination, and even violence are the extreme end of a lack of civility and respect at work.
-However, subtler forms of incivility or lack of respect can really take a toll on the entire workplace.
-Gossip, rude comments, refusing to acknowledge coworkers or their contributions, inappropriate jokes, and favouritism are some examples of lack of civility and respect in the workplace.
+Serious problems like bullying, harassment, discrimination, and even violence are the extreme end of a lack of respect at work.
+However, subtler forms of lack of respect can really take a toll on the entire workplace.
+Gossip, rude comments, refusing to acknowledge coworkers or their contributions, inappropriate jokes, and favouritism are some examples of lack of respect in the workplace.

 Why Does This Matter

 Respect helps everyone work well together and get the job done.
 People who say they have respect in their workplace say that: